 The trip was an amazing blessing that I could not have foreseen.
 What I learned in the six days with Niklaus Wirth could fill a book.
 My time in his code and books unknowingly prepared me for our conversations.
 I’m sure his gentlemanly manner, much the same as one other great influence in my life, Dennis Ritchie, has helped a great many others see how to create lean, cogent, and well thought out technology in the face of the storm of time pressures, chaotic fads, and management bent on just making a buck.

 The world is a better place for his being in it.
-I will always be grateful for my flight across the country with Niklaus Wirth.
+I’ll always be grateful for my flight across the country with Niklaus Wirth.